nathanmarz/storm/external/storm-jdbc/README.md

 To use the `JdbcBolt`, you construct an instance of it and specify a configuration key in your storm config that hold the hikari configuration map.
 In addition you must specify the JdbcMapper implementation to covert storm tuple to DB row and the table name in which the rows will be inserted.
 You can optionally specify a query timeout seconds param that specifies max seconds an insert query can take.
-The default is set to 30 seconds which is equal to topology.message.timeout.secs.
-You should set this value to be <= topology.message.timeout.secs.
+The default is set to value of topology.message.timeout.secs.You should set this value to be <= topology.message.timeout.secs.

  ```java
 Config config = new Config();